gardener/gardener-extension-shoot-cert-service/README.md

 Please note, this extension controller relies on the [Gardener-Resource-Manager](https://github.com/gardener/gardener-resource-manager) to deploy k8s resources to seed and shoot clusters, i.e. it never deploys them directly.

+## How to start using or developing this extension controller locally

+You can run the controller locally on your machine by executing `make start`.
+Please make sure to have the kubeconfig to the cluster you want to connect to ready in the `./dev/kubeconfig` file.
+Static code checks and tests can be executed by running `VERIFY=true make all`.
+We are using Go modules for Golang package dependency management and [Ginkgo](https://github.com/onsi/ginkgo)/[Gomega](https://github.com/onsi/gomega) for testing.

 ## Feedback and Support

 Feedback and contributions are always welcome.
 Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extension-shoot-cert-service/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).